dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 # Device encrypted but apps say otherwise

-If Company Portal or the Microsoft Intune app are reporting that your device isn't encrypted, but you're sure that it is, try the steps in this article.
+If Company Portal or the Microsoft Intune app say that your device isn't encrypted, but you're sure that it is, try the steps in this article.

 ## Add a startup PIN